-Design interventions to mitigate urban heat must be considered at all scales - from national scale decarbonization in transportation and energy systems, to urban scale built form and pattern, to middle scale neighborhood planning, to micro scale interventions like planting, paving, and solar shading.
+Design interventions to mitigate urban heat must be considered at all scales - from national scale decarbonization in transportation, energy, industrial, and construction systems; to urban scale built form and pattern; to middle scale neighborhood planning; to micro scale interventions like planting, paving, and solar shading.
 To ground our research and analysis in the particularities of place and urban policy, we needed to select a neighborhood through which to read these scales.